yairgil/Docker-Provider/Documentation/AADMSIAuthPreview/ReadMe.md

      ```
      The o/p of this command should be `{ "clientId": "msi" }`
   3. AKS Cluster(s) with Service Principal MUST be upgraded to use Managed Identity(MI).
 Refer https://docs.microsoft.com/en-us/azure/aks/use-managed-identity on how to upgrade to MI.
-  4. Install Azure CLI version 2.26.0 or higher and AKS-Preview CLI version 2.26.0 higher.
+  4. Install Azure CLI version 2.26.0 or higher and AKS-Preview CLI version 0.5.22 or higher.

      a.
 Install [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) based on your platform